SayRetrast/express-typescript-prisma/README.md

 npx prisma
 ```

-Add .env in root directory and define server port, database url to connect to database, jwt secret key, for example:
+Add .env in root directory and define server port, database url to connect to the database, jwt secret key, for example:

 ```bash
 PORT=5000